praekeltfoundation/puppet-seed_stack/README.md

+> **DEPRECATION NOTICE**: This Puppet module is no longer maintained and should not be used.

 # puppet-seed_stack
 Puppet meta-module for deploying the Seed Stack.
 This module uses other Puppet modules to install all the basic parts of Praekelt Foundation's Seed Stack.